UCL/MethodologySoftware-/MSMG minutes 2019-03-25.md

         out we are still in the learning phase and hoped colleagues would gradually become familiar with Github.
-He hoped to send a link to the minutes of this meeting as a markdown document in Github which people could edit...
+He hoped to send a link to the minutes of this meeting as a markdown document in Github which people could edit.
 He suggested a possible use of Github could be to act as a version control management system for the department documents if colleagues could be persuaded to write them as markdown documents.
 James suggested the SOPs could